kjosib/sophie/docs/future.rst

 * Error reports currently don't track which file is relevant.
 That mechanism would completely change.
 * Type-checking should take place module-by-module, so that's another update.

+One point of possible aggravation: Right now match-patterns are just constructor names, but they necessarily must form cohorts according to the variant-in-common.
+If that variant is in an imported module, but the constructors are not brought into the local namespace, then today the patterns would need to mention the same module over and over again, which is bananas.
+It should be possible to just once hint at where to find a variant's definition, and then not mention it again.

 Stage Two
 ...........
 Almost from day one, some sort of shortcut for the qualified-names will be desired.